e22m4u/js-format/README.md

 // An array of "foo", 10, true
 ```

-Array elements are converted to strings following the logic
+Array elements are converted to strings following
-of the `%v` specifier.
+the logic of the `%v` specifier.

 ## `Errorf`

-The class constructor passes arguments to the `format`
+The `Errorf` class constructor passes its arguments
-function to form an error message.
+to the `format` function to form an error message.

 Example: